 Sign up to our newsletter to learn about new programmes, tours, apartments and much more!

-Home of renaissance painters Michelangelo & Leonardo da Vinci to name just two, the cities of Italy are an incredible experience for any art student.
+Home of renaissance painters Michelangelo, Leonardo da Vinci and Tintoretto, the cities of Italy are an incredible experience for any art student.
 Anglo Educational Services can assist faculty led art history tours to this amazing country, so that students can experience the breath-taking work of Italian masters in person.

 If you are looking to create a study abroad trip to Italy for your students that combines adventure with art history, then our experts can help you create the perfect itinerary.
-With the help of Anglo Educational Services, every year hundreds of students have unforgettable experiences in the land that gave us Dante, Michelangelo and Machiavelli.
+With the help of AES, every year hundreds of students have unforgettable experiences in the land that gave us Dante, Michelangelo and Machiavelli.

 The following is simply a sample itinerary, outlining what a AES programme could look like.
 Let us help you customise a truly inspiring art history or educational trip to Italy for your students.